hzainuddin2002/framework/README.md

 1) Pull down code somewhere PHP can run
 2) Run Composer
-3) Add correct config info in configs/config.php for MySQL instance
+3) Add correct configs info in configs/config.php for MySQL instance

 **Using POSTMAN or in a browser go to:**